 Royal and Sun Alliance (RSA) Preferred Referral Network

-You forward us documentation from your insurance company stating that this £200 payment has been withheld
+• You forward us documentation from your insurance company stating that this £200 payment

 In the current climate we want to reassure all our clients that as a small specialist team here we are doing everything we can to ensure everything continues to run at the highest standards for your pets needs, when you need us.

 Your pets health and the health of our staff is of the utmost importance.

 We would ask If you have an appointment with us please DO NOT attend if you are unwell and showing the signs of Coronavirus (COVID-19) or if you have returned from a high risk area or have been in contact with someone showing signs of the virus.
 In this case please do not attend the clinic and organise for someone else to bring your pet in for you.
 (For information on the virus and symptoms please refer to Gov.uk)

 When you arrive at your appointment please phone us on 01323 431 312 and one of our team members will come to meet you at your car.
 We are also wanting to keep the number of people attending the appointment to a minimum as much as possible so we ask that your pet is brought into the clinic by 1 person.
 We have hand sanistiers in the clinic and would ask for you to use these on entry and exit from the clinic.

 We know this is a very difficult time and we have to all work together.
 We appreciate your support and understanding.

 Sending warm wishes and good health to all.